Shooting outside Phoenix motel kills woman, 5 wounded

 PHOENIX (AP) — Phoenix police say a shooting outside a motel left a young woman dead and five others wounded by gunfire.

-They said in a statement that the shooting happened shortly before noon Sunday after two men argued with a group of people on the second floor of the motel.
+They say in a statement that the shooting happened shortly before noon Sunday after two men argued with a group of people on the second floor of the motel.

 Police say one suspect reportedly pulled out a handgun and fired multiple shots.